-Further research into fecal microbiota as a source of biomarkers for predicting therapeutic response could eventually allow for the screening of patients with stool samples at diagnosis to better inform treatment decisions for a wide range of diseases.
+Further research into fecal microbiota as a source of biomarkers for predicting therapeutic response could eventually allow for the screening of patients using stool samples at diagnosis to better inform treatment decisions for a wide range of diseases.
 For CD specifically, using the microbiota to predict response to specific treatment modalities could result in more personalized treatment and faster achievement of remission, thereby increasing patients’ quality of life and reducing economic and health care impacts for CD patients.
-Our results showing that the α-diversity of clinical UST responders increased over time, in contrast to non-responsive patients, and our ability to classify patients in remission from those with active disease following UST treatment are again consistent with other studies suggesting the microbiota could be a useful biomarker for predicting or monitoring response to treatment (36).
+Our results showing that the α-diversity of clinical UST responders increased over time, in contrast to non-responder patients, and our ability to classify patients in remission from those with active disease following UST treatment are again consistent with other studies suggesting the microbiota could be a useful biomarker for predicting or monitoring response to treatment (36).
 These predictive biomarkers will need to be validated using independent cohorts in future studies.
-Additionally, the positive and negative associations between the microbiota and CD allow us to predict the types of mechanisms most likely to alter the microbiota in order to increase the likelihood of achieveing a therapeutic response or to monitor disease severity.
+Additionally, the positive and negative associations between the microbiota and CD allow us to predict the types of mechanisms most likely to alter the microbiota in order to increase the likelihood of achieving a therapeutic response or to monitor disease severity.
 Prior to the initiation of therapy, patients could have their fecal microbiome analyzed.
 Then the microbial community data could be used to direct the modification of a patient's microbiota prior to or during treatment with the goal of improving treatment outcomes.
 Since it has been shown experimentally that the microbiome can alter the efficacy of treatments for a variety of diseases (7–10), if fecal microbiota can be validated as biomarkers to non-invasively predict response to therapy, then patients and clinicians will be able to more rapidly ascertain effective therapies that result in increased patient quality of life.

 Methods